python-pillow/Pillow/docs/handbook/tutorial.rst

         "rotated_hopper_90.jpg",
     ]

-    # Open images and append them to a list
+    # Open images and create a list
     images = [Image.open(filename) for filename in image_filenames]

     # Save the images as an animated GIF